asurahater/CS16Plugins/ultrahc/chat_manager/readme.md

 - **Prefix System**: Players can have up to 4 custom prefixes, which are displayed in chat messages.
 - **SQL Integration**: Chat messages can be saved in a MySQL database for future retrieval.
-- **Discord Integration**: Chat messages are also sent to a Discord channel using a webhook, allowing for real-time updates outside the game.
 - **Cvars**: Administrators can configure the behavior of the plugin through Cvars, such as toggling SQL integration, controlling which teams can see which messages, and more.

 ## Configuration